Displays

 The Heads-Up-Display, visible in portrait mode, shows the Glucose Status on the left, the Loop Status in the middle and the Pump Status on the right.
 Once a CGM and pump have been added to Loop, the Loop Status icon will update and ideally be similar to the graphic below.

-• The Glucose is displayed in the same units as the selected CGM
+- The Glucose is displayed in the same units as the selected CGM

-• If units are incorrect, quit Loop, allow your CGM app to update and then restart Loop
+- If units are incorrect, quit Loop, allow your CGM app to update and then restart Loop

-• You can override the display units, later, by selecting the units in Apple Health
+- You can override the display units, later, by selecting the units in Apple Health

-• The green Loop icon indicates that within the last 5 minutes Loop completed a cycle
+- The green Loop icon indicates that within the last 5 minutes Loop completed a cycle

-• The Pump Status indicates the scheduled basal rate is running
+- The Pump Status indicates the scheduled basal rate is running

-• The +0.0 U display means the basal currently running is 0 U/hr different from the scheduled basal
+- The +0.0 U display means the basal currently running is 0 U/hr different from the scheduled basal

-Loop Status Icon
+Loop Status Icon¶

 The Loop Status Icon is the colored circle in the center of the main Loop display.
 The three colors displayed are Green, Yellow or Red.
 In all cases, more information is displayed by tapping on the Loop Status Icon, which brings up a modal message indicating the last time a loop cycle completed and other descriptive text.

-Loop Cycle
+Loop Cycle¶

 A complete Loop cycle, at high level, includes these steps:

-• Current Glucose is updated
+- Current Glucose is updated

-• Glucose prediction is calculated along with any recommended change to insulin delivery to maintain future glucose above safety threshold and within correction range
+- Glucose prediction is calculated along with any recommended change to insulin delivery to maintain future glucose above safety threshold and within correction range

-• Messages are sent to the pump to modify insulin delivery if required and request current pump status
+- Messages are sent to the pump to modify insulin delivery if required and request current pump status

-• Pump acknowledges the loop messages
+- Pump acknowledges the loop messages

 This table shows examples of Loop Status Icons and what each icon means.

-A green circle indicating nominal status for closed loop A green circle indicates the app is in Closed Loop mode and it completed a cycle within the last 5 minutes.
+A green circle indicates the app is in Closed Loop mode and it completed a cycle within the last 5 minutes. | |

+A yellow circle indicates the app is in Closed Loop mode and it has completed a cycle in the last 5-15 minutes.
 It is not unusual to have a few instances of yellow loops per day.
 They can be caused by being out of range (physically), Bluetooth or RileyLink “noise” interference, or even that the pump was giving a bolus.
+Most yellow loops will self-resolve without needing any special troubleshooting. |

-In this case, either the Glucose Icon or the Pump Icon or both will display an alert graphic.
+A red circle indicates the Loop has not completed in over 15 minutes.
+This is not a typical state, and you should troubleshoot the problem.
+In this case, either the Glucose Icon or the Pump Icon or both will display an alert graphic. |

-A green open circle with a gap at the top denoting open loop When the circle is open at the top, Loop is operating in “open-loop” mode.
+When the circle is open at the top, Loop is operating in “Open Loop” mode.
 The color code is the same as for closed loop except the cycle involves updating predictions from available blood glucose values and obtaining pump status; but the app will not make any automated changes in insulin delivery.
+While Manual Temp Basal (MTB) is active, the Open Loop icon will be displayed until MTB expires or is cancelled.
+Note that MTB is only implemented in Loop 3 for Omnipod and Omnipod DASH, at the current time. |

 Fun Fact